-- (a) Definitions.
-The following definitions apply in this section: - (1) Nonresident business.
-An entity that has not been required to file an income or franchise tax return with the State for three years prior to filing an initial application for a medical cannabis supplier license that meets one or more of the following conditions: - a.
-Is a nonresident entity. - b.
-Is a nonresident individual who owns an unincorporated business as a sole proprietor. - (2) Nonresident entity.
+- Definitions.
+The following definitions apply in this section: (a) - (1) Nonresident business. - An entity that has not been required to file an income or franchise tax return with the State for three years prior to filing an initial application for a medical cannabis supplier license that meets one or more of the following conditions: - Is a nonresident entity. a. - Is a nonresident individual who owns an unincorporated business as a b. sole proprietor. - Nonresident entity.
 Defined in G.S.
-105-163.1. - (3) Nonresident individual.
+105-163.1.
+(2) - Nonresident individual.
 Defined in G.S.
-105-153.3. - (b) Medical Cannabis Supply System; Funding.
+105-153.3.
+(3) - Medical Cannabis Supply System; Funding.
 Not later than 270 days after the effective date of this act, the Medical Cannabis Production Commission established in G.S.
 90-113.122 shall establish a medical cannabis supply system that authorizes suppliers to produce cannabis and cannabis-infused products in licensed cannabis products facilities and distribute them through medical cannabis centers.
 In establishing the medical cannabis supply system, the Commission shall (i) provide a safe, regulated supply of cannabis appropriate for medical use by qualified registry identification cardholders issued under G.S.
 90-113.118, (ii) ensure statewide access to safe and affordable cannabis to registry identification cardholders, (iii) establish a system that is well regulated, includes a seed-to-sale tracking system, and is financially viable for suppliers to ensure the highest quality cannabis and cannabis-infused products for patients, and (iv) generate sufficient revenue for the Commission to oversee and for the Department to maintain and operate the system.
-The General Assembly may appropriate funds for the initial development and implementation of the medical cannabis supply system, but neither the Department nor the Commission shall use any appropriations from the General Fund
+The General Assembly may appropriate funds for the initial development and implementation of the medical cannabis supply system, but neither the Department nor the Commission shall use any appropriations from the General Fund to operate the system.
+The intent of the General Assembly is that the system shall be funded solely by the fees authorized in this section. - Medical Cannabis Supplier License. (c) - No person shall do any of the following without first obtaining a medical (1) cannabis supplier license from the Commission: